 Besides the discussed aerogel structure, the crystal structure also has an influence on the charge carrier lifetime.
-Sachs et al. performed transient absorption spectroscopy measurements on the most commonly used TiO2 crystals phases, i.e. rutile and anatase.
-They found a faster recombination rate for the rutile crystal phase and that for both polymorphs, the surface recombination is the most important factor for the charge carrier lifetime.^[11]
+Sachs et al. performed transient absorption spectroscopy measurements on the most commonly used TiO_2 crystals phases, i.e. rutile and anatase.
+They found a faster recombination rate for the rutile crystal phase and that for both polymorphs, the surface recombination is the most important factor for the charge carrier lifetime.20

 There are several examples in the literature which report the storage of photoexcited electrons in semiconductor materials, and the use of these stored electrons for reduction reactions.
-Bahnemann et al. reported the trapping of electrons close to the surface of colloidal TiO_2 with the formation of Ti^{3+} states in presence of a hole scavanger, which was characterized by a broad absorption with a maximum at 650 nm.^[12] They performed further investigation on the electron storage of TiO2.
-By employing the stopped flow technique and UV-Vis spectroscopy, they investigated the reduction reaction of the stored electrons with silver ions^[13], gold ions^[14], and other electron acceptors in detail.^[15,16] In 2011, they showed for the first time that photoexcited electrons stored in TiO2 can reduce nitrogen.^[17] Since then, reports about the electron storage of different materials^[18] including WO3,^[19] copper complexes,^[20] and carbon nitrides^[21] were published.
-In case of cyanamide-functionalized polymeric networks of heptazine units, 4-methylbenzyl alcohol was necessary as hole acceptor to store electrons in the material.
-In contrast to this, an aqueous methanol solution with a concentration of 0.02 mol L-1 is already enough to extract photoexcited holes and to store photoexcited electrons in TiO2.^[17] The addition of a co-catalyst like Pt or other metal co-catalysts to a photocatalyst storing photoexcited electrons in aqueous solution, lead to the formation of hydrogen.^[13,14,21,22]
+Bahnemann et al. reported the trapping of electrons close to the surface of colloidal TiO_2 with the formation of Ti^{3+} states in presence of a hole scavenger, which was characterized by a broad absorption with a maximum at 650 nm.21 They performed further investigation on the electron storage of TiO2.
+By employing the stopped flow technique and UV-Vis spectroscopy, they investigated the reduction reaction of the stored electrons with silver ions22, gold ions23, and other electron acceptors in detail.^{24,25} In 2011, they showed for the first time that photoexcited electrons stored in TiO2 can reduce nitrogen.26 Since then, reports about the electron storage of different materials27 including WO3,28 copper complexes,29 and carbon nitrides30 were published.
+In case of cyanamidefunctionalized polymeric networks of heptazine units, 4-methylbenzyl alcohol was necessary as hole acceptor to store electrons in the material.
+In contrast to this, an aqueous methanol solution with a concentration of 0.02 mol L-1 is already enough to extract photoexcited holes and to store photoexcited electrons in TiO2.26 The addition of a co-catalyst like Pt or other metal cocatalysts to a photocatalyst storing photoexcited electrons in aqueous solution, lead to the formation of hydrogen.22,23,30,31

-In the present work, we report a detailed investigation on the photocatalytic and electron storage properties of mesoporous TiO_2 aerogels prepared via an acid catalyzed sol-gel method with subsequent supercritical drying and different heat treatments in air.
-All prepared TiO_2 aerogels exhibit the anatase crystal structure to exclude the influence of a composite formation on the photocatalytic activity and electron storage ability of the aerogels.
-The influence of the physical properties, especially the surface area and crystallinity, on the ability to store electrons in water-methanol slurry and on hydrogen evolution are discussed in detail.
-Methanol concentration-dependent measurements on samples with high electron storage ability are presented furthermore, and an experiment for nitrogen reduction in the dark yielding ammonia, using such stored electrons as a possible ammonia-on-demand application for the herein synthesized aerogels.
+In the present work, we report a detailed investigation on the photocatalytic and electron storage properties of mesoporous TiO2 aerogels prepared via a novel modified acid catalyzed sol-gel synthesis with subsequent supercritical drying and different heat treatments in air.
+All prepared TiO2 aerogels exhibit the anatase crystal structure to exclude the influence of a composite formation on the photocatalytic activity and electron storage ability of the aerogels.
+The influence of the physical properties, especially the surface area and crystallinity, on the ability to store electrons in watermethanol slurry and on hydrogen evolution are discussed in detail.
+Methanol concentration-dependent measurements on samples with high electron storage ability are presented furthermore, and via an experiment for nitrogen reduction in the dark yielding ammonia, using such stored electrons as a possible ammonia-ondemand application for the herein synthesized aerogels a highly promising application besides hydrogen generation is presented.